cloudnativeclutter/signed-commits-case-study/README.md

 # Signed Commits - a case study

-Signing commits drastically hardens your repository against attempts to commit malicious code, e.g. via commit spoofing.Commit signing in addition to some features of GitHub, such as [Vigilante mode](https://docs.github.com/en/authentication/managing-commit-signature-verification/displaying-verification-statuses-for-all-of-your-commits), can help you make sure to only accept verified commits by contributors you know and trust.
+Signing commits drastically hardens your repository against attempts to commit malicious code, e.g. via commit spoofing.
+Commit signing in addition to some features of GitHub, such as [Vigilante mode](https://docs.github.com/en/authentication/managing-commit-signature-verification/displaying-verification-statuses-for-all-of-your-commits), can help you make sure to only accept verified commits by contributors you know and trust.

 This repository attempts to serve as a demo of the "look 'n feel" of commit signing on GitHub, and the different possibilities to do so.